Cimpress-MCP/oauth_reverse_proxy/readme.md

 The following field is required in a reverse proxy configuration file but not in a proxy configuration file:

-**to_port** - The port to which this proxy will route authenticated traffic.
-This should be a port exposed by your application on the localhost interface so that unauthenticated traffic can not reach your application.
+**to_port** - The port to which this reverse proxy will route authenticated traffic.
+If your proxy and your application run on the same machine, this should be a port exposed by your application only on the localhost interface so that unauthenticated traffic can not reach your application.
 Unlike `from_port`, multiple proxies can forward traffic to the same `to_port`.
 This may be useful if you wish to expose your proxy over both HTTP and HTTPS.

 The following fields are optional: